 PGC’s Silica Valley Glass Art Exhibition Goes Virtual

-Access to our facility is limited due to the COVID-19 health crisis, so we're bringing our latest exhibition, Silica Valley, to you at home!
-Below you'll find virtual tours, interviews, and educational activities that will help you get the best of this exhibition exploring the impact of current technologies on one of art's oldest mediums.
+Access to our facility was limited due to the COVID-19 health crisis, so we brought this exhibition, Silica Valley, to you at home!
+Below you’ll find virtual tours, interviews, and educational activities that will help you get the best of this exhibition exploring the impact of current technologies on one of art’s oldest mediums.

 About the Exhibition

 Silica Valley explores the interplay between technology and human creativity in an age when tech is both so integrated into our lives as to go unnoticed, but also threatening in its growing presence.
 The show’s title is a play on Silicon Valley, the California technology hub that is home to many of the top computing and media companies, and silica, a compound key in the production of glass.
 This connection demonstrates that the components of technology and art are not so separate and can mesh in interesting new ways, as shown by the various fusions created by the artists in their works.